rocheseb/lft_app/README.md

 ##### Regularisation factor #####

 Textinput to quickly change the regularisation factor (same number for reg_mod and reg_phase)

+When selected a HCl spectrum, this widget is disabled and its value set to 'TCCON'

+The HCl cell tests are processed with the TCCON mode of linefit 14.7, the regularisation factor is adjusted during the processing and will be output in /ergs/TCCON.dat

 ##### Run linefit #####